Android vs. iOS: Which Mobile OS Is Best for you? (Explained 2023)

 Scope of surveillance by public institutions, Common security threats, Technical security features, Up to date security patches, Regular android updates.

 However, In some circles, Apple’s iOS operating system has long been considered the more secure of the two operating systems.
 Android is more often targeted by hackers, too, because the operating system powers so many mobile devices today.
-And as we all know android is open-source so it’s more often liked by Hacker, while iOS is a closed source which creates difficulties to a third party!
+And as we all know android is open-source so it’s more often liked by hackers, while iOS is a closed source which creates difficulties to a third party!

 Android vs iOS pros and cons